 There will also be designated time for group reflection – time to discuss and express what you’ve experienced in your day’s community work, either formally or informally.

-Your team will eat most dinners out in order to relax and experience the local culture and cuisine.
+Your group will eat most dinners out in order to relax and experience the local culture and cuisine.
 You will learn a few traditional dances and explore some important historical/cultural sites.

 Recreational opportunities vary by location, but you will have opportunities like: shopping for local crafts and exploring geographic treasures such as beaches, volcanoes, rainforests, or caves.
 Traverse ruins, tour city centers, or trek through coffee plantations, and have time for other exciting activities such as ziplining, snorkeling, or safari!

 ISL collaborates with in-country professionals and local Ministries of Health to determine how our volunteers can best impact developing communities.

 Registered nurses are able to work at professional capacity in most locations, while nursing students are able to offer valuable assistance in all aspects of patient care.

 Patient consent is, of course, an essential pre-requisite for any level of volunteer participation.
 All patients sign a consent form to be seen by a doctor with students observing – we have their complicit consent to treat prior to their intake and examination.